top of page

 What I Know Now

-For years, I had carried that mix of hurt and confusion, partly because I'd lost other friendships before and never understood why.
-This time, I wanted to face it differently - not for closure from someone else, but for peace within myself.
+For years, I had carried that mix of hurt and confusion, partly because I had lost other friendships before and never understood why.
+This time, I wanted to face it differently—not for closure from someone else, but for peace within myself.

 Life has a way of reminding us that time isn't promised.
 We don't always get the chance to make things right, but we can always make meaning from what we've learned.
 Even when we can't rewrite the past, we can decide how we move forward.